alejandrovalbuena/proyectoVisualizacion/README.md

 # Proyecto de Visualización

 Embark on a financial adventure with our interactive trader's companion app!
 Whether you're a Wall Street wizard or a Main Street maven, this app is your digital crystal ball.

-Start by selecting your stock of choice and watch as the app conjures up mesmerizing graphs that trace the heartbeat of the market.
-Glide through the valleys and soar over the peaks of stock prices, with moving averages as your trusty guide.
-Next, dive into the mystical realm of Bollinger Bands and RSI, where volatility and momentum reveal their secrets.
-But that's not all — our app's linear regression predictions are like a fortune teller's gaze into the future of stock trends.
-Meanwhile, the correlation matrix is your market map, showing you how different stocks dance together or march to their own beat.
-And for the grand finale, our anomaly detection feature is like having a market detective on call, sniffing out the unusual patterns that could be the whispers of the next big shake-up.
+Start by selecting your stock of choice and watch as the app graphs its price and some graphs illustrating some of the main characteristics:

+-> Price and moving averages
+-> Bollinger Bands and RSI
+-> Linear regression predicted price
+-> Correlation Matrix
+-> Anomaly detection

 Join the ranks of the market-savvy with this all-in-one toolkit — your fun, friendly, and futuristic guide to trading!

+Alejandro Valbuena Núñez
+11/12/2023